phpstan/phpstan-src/README.md

 If you encounter dependency problem, try using `export COMPOSER_ROOT_VERSION=1.10.x-dev`

+If you are using macOS and are using an older version of patch, you may have problems with patch application failure.
+Try using `brew install gpatch`

 ### Building

 PHPStan's source code is developed on PHP 8.1.
 For distribution in `phpstan/phpstan` package and as a PHAR file, the source code is transformed to run on PHP 7.2 and higher.